 - Different balance sheet date.
 If the foreign entity being consolidated has a different balance sheet date than that of the reporting entity, use the exchange rate in effect as of the foreign entity’s balance sheet date.

 - Profit eliminations.
 If there are intra-entity profits to be eliminated as part of the consolidation, apply the exchange rate in effect on the dates when the underlying transactions took place.

 - Statement of cash flows.
 In the statement of cash flows, state all foreign currency cash flows at their reporting currency equivalent using the exchange rates in effect when the cash flows occurred.
 A weighted average exchange rate may be used for this calculation.

-If there are translation adjustments resulting from the implementation of these rules, record the adjustments in the equity section of the parent company’s consolidated balance sheet.
+If there are translation adjustments resulting from the implementation of these rules, record the adjustments in the shareholders' equity section of the parent company’s consolidated balance sheet.

 If the process of converting the financial statements of a foreign entity into the reporting currency of the parent company results in a translation adjustment, report the related profit or loss in other comprehensive income.